 Microwave ovens have metal interiors.
 These, along with the mesh screen over the door, act as a Faraday cage to prevent the microwaves from leaking out while in use.
 If the door didn’t have that mesh, the microwaves would be able to escape.

-A booster bag is a shopping bag that is lined with aluminum foil, basically turning it into a Faraday cage.
+A booster bag is a shopping bag lined with aluminum foil, basically turning it into a Faraday cage.
 The bag blocks RFID surveillance technology used by retailers (the tag that beeps if you take it through the detectors at the door).
-This is such a known problem that some retailers have started added metal detectors to their RFID machines. (source)
+This is such a known problem that some retailers have started adding metal detectors to their RFID machines. (source)

 When evidence is on a computer, phone, or other digital device, criminals could completely wipe the data off the device.
 To prevent this, some police departments store digital evidence in Faraday cages.

 Magnetic resonance imaging machines are sensitive to radio frequency signals.
 The MRI scan room is a giant Faraday cage to protect the integrity of the scans.

 Many electronics are susceptible to electromagnetic fields.
 To protect them, many devices have Faraday cages built into them.
 For example, coaxial TV cables typically have copper braiding that acts as a Faraday cage.